 When selling a business, buyers usually demand that you provide representations and warranties.
-When you provide the buyer with these warranties & indemnities, you are accepting responsibility for any financial loss that occurs due to misrepresentation.
+When you provide the buyer with these warranties and indemnities, you are accepting responsibility for any financial loss that occurs due to misrepresentation.
 A warranty and indemnity policy (W&I) will help protect your business sale proceeds and provide cover for defence costs arising from the claim of an inaccurate warranty.

 Alan Boswell Group can provide expertise on all aspects of commercial insurance, from the initial steps taken when setting up a new business through to any potential sale.
 Not only can we help with your warranty & indemnity insurance but we can also help with financial advice post-sale.